yooperjb/Mad_River_Alliance/README.md

 ![Project Image](./assets/images/screenshot.jpg)

 ## About the Application
 This interactive map was built on the [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) (current version 4.17) using a webmap built on ArcGIS Online.
 It uses zoom, and layer control with the ability to toggle layers on/off.
+It can be viewed on GitHub pages [here](https://yooperjb.github.io/Mad_River_Alliance/), and will be live on the Mad River Alliance website soon.

 ## Status
 The application was recently converted from the old JavaScript API 3.1 version, to 4.17.
 New data/layers will be added as they become available.